skybet/skybet.github.io/_posts/2016-05-19-qcon-london.md

 ![What could possibly go wrong?](/images/whatcouldpossiblygowrong.png)

-Even if you decided to only look at combinations of 7 faults, that would mean a search space of **16 billion** [over 500 years of continuous executions each one second in duration].
-Even just combinations of 4 would be **3 million** executions [maybe do-able in a month.
-But how much stuff changes in that month?
-And you’re still not testing for very deep bugs].
+Even if you decided to only look at combinations of seven faults, that would mean a search space of **16 billion** (over 500 years of continuous executions each one second in duration); even just combinations of four would be **3 million** executions.
+This might be do-able in a month, but how much stuff changes in that month?
+Even then, you’re still not testing for very deep bugs.

 ![Random search](/images/randomsearch.png)